You asked, we answered!

 What sort of housing do we stay in?

 Campers will stay in cabins.
 Our cabins have electricity, heat and air conditioning.
-Each cabin will have two staff members in with the campers and will be supervised by a Territory Director.
+Each cabin will have two staff members in with the campers and will be supervised by a Unit Director.
 Cabins are rustic by design and organized into age group villages.
 Each village will use a central bathhouse.

 How many other campers will be in my cabin?